mattstyles/svg-icon/README.md

 By default SVG-Icon will register and run itself and in most cases you’ll want your icons to be as immediately available as possible so just including the script in the page and having it run itself is convenient.
 However, should you need a little more control you can always stop it from self registering and handle loading those icons yourself.

-_Note:_ There is currently no easy way for manually load each icon, although calling SVGIcon.inject( true ) will grab all the icons.
+_Note:_ There is currently no easy way for manually loading each icon, although calling `SVGIcon.inject( true )` will grab all the icons.

 ### basePath